wp-statistics/wp-statistics/readme.txt

 4. Go to the plugin settings page and configure as required (note this will also download the GeoIP database for the fist time).

 == Frequently Asked Questions ==
-= What do I do if the plug does not work? =
+= What do I do if the plugin does not work? =
 Disable then enable the plugin.
 You may also want to try removing and re-installing it as well.
 If it is still not working, please open a new support thread on the [WordPress support forums](https://wordpress.org/support/plugin/wp-statistics).

 = All visitors are being set to unknown for their location? =